 Start Scrubbing

 One of the most effective ways to remove brown algae is simply by cleaning it off the aquarium surfaces.
-Brown algae are easily removed from aquarium walls by wiping with a sponge or rag.
+Brown algae are easily removed from aquarium walls by wiping with a soft sponge or rag.
 Even live aquarium plants can be gently wiped free of brown algae spots.
 Removing brown algae from your tank substrate is also possible but the method will depend on what type of substrate you have.

 For a sand substrate, just scrape off the algae-covered top layer of sand and discard it.